 So I made it my mission to find a soft moist gingerbread cookies recipe that would give me the texture and softness I wanted and would hold together for the cookie cutter process.
 With a little research, I found that that the problem wasn’t so much the recipes as it was technique.
 In fact, I found a recipe that would work for both the soft, chewy cookies that I like to eat and the crispier version that I like to use as decorations.
 The only difference was how I processed the dough.
 If I want a thin, crispy cookie I roll out the dough 1/8″ thick before processing rather than 1/4″ that I do for the chewier version.
 I use different cooking temperatures and times for the two different styles also.
 But other than those differences, the recipe is the same so it is possible to make both types of cookies from the same batch of dough.Print

 Fragrant and spicy, this cookie recipe will give you both soft moist gingerbread men and hard crispy cookies for ornamental decorations…it’s all in the processing.

 - Category: Cookie

 - 3 cups all purpose flour

 - 3/4 cup dark brown sugar, firmly packed

 - 1 tsp. ground cinnamon

 - 6 oz. unsalted butter, cut into cubes & slightly softened

 - 2 tbs. of milk, may need a little more dependent of dryness of flour

-- Put flour, sugar, cinnamon, ginger, cloves, salt, and baking powder in the bowl of a stand mixer fitted with paddle beater.
+- Put flour, sugar, cinnamon, ginger, cloves, salt, and baking soda in the bowl of a stand mixer fitted with paddle beater.